 (C) DB Audit (Database activity monitoring mechanism).
-To create an auditing mechanism of data accessing to decrease the loss of damage of goodwill and the difficulty of proof when confidential file or personal data leaking happened.
-The mechanism will be completed by December, 2019.
-The budget is approximately NT\$ 2.0 million.
+To create an auditing mechanism of data accessing to decrease the difficulty of proof and the damage of goodwill when confidential file or personal data leaking happen.
+The mechanism will be completed by December, 2020.
+The budget is approximately NT\$ 5.0 million.

+Name of R&D plan Current progress Further investment Scheduled connection date Benefits the success of R&D DB Audit Assessment phase NT\$5.0 million December 2020 To avoid the damage of goodwill and the difficulty of proof when confidential file or personal data leaking happened.

 - D. Business development plan in the short and long terms: - 1.
-Short-term plan - (A) Marketing strategy - (a) Make an effective integration of latest market information and customer consuming trends in order to select the potential products for intensified promotion: - Products are the core factor of business operation in retailing industry.
+Short-term plan - (A) Marketing strategy - (a) Make an effective integration of latest market information and customer consuming trends in order to select the potential products for intensified promotion:

+Products are the core factor of business operation in retailing industry.
 The precise views on product selection can stimulate sales to reach a high peak.
-Put emphasis on and raise intensified promotion for those products popular in the market and likely purchased by the customers, the Company can have higher return on investment and multiple effect of sale achievement. - (b) Highlight the selling points and features of the merchandises in order to raise sales: - Investigate into the selling points and features of the potential merchandises and make promotion to the customers through vivid and concise pictures and texts on DM, promotional materials at the stores and Facebook.
-It helps to catch more attention of the customers, trigger their potential demands and lead to sale growth. - (c) Strengthen the product knowledge of the store personnel in order to develop a professional and amiable brand image of Poya International: - Fortify the product knowledge of the store personnel through SOP and the complete education program and make sure that the store personnel can make a detailed introduction and product recommendation whenever the customers have any question about the merchandises in order to develop a professional and amiable brand image of Poya International. - (d) Optimize the music in the stores in order to provide the relaxed and leisurely shopping environment to the customers: - Avoid noisy broadcasting and peddling merchandises in the stores.
-Poya International provides the customers with the shopping environment with lively and relaxed music. - (e) Put emphasis on the customers' demands and increase customer satisfaction: Collect customers' opinions through various channel such as Facebook, questionnaires, 0800, customer surveys conducted by the branches, internal corporate connection and customer reviews.
-After understanding the customers' demands, the related program will be stipulated and be executed thoroughly in order to increase customer satisfaction.
+Put emphasis on and raise intensified promotion for those products popular in the market and likely purchased by the customers, the Company can have higher return on investment and multiple effect of sale achievement.

+(b) Highlight the selling points and features of the merchandises in order to raise sales:

+Investigate into the selling points and features of the potential merchandises and make promotion to the customers through vivid and concise pictures and texts on DM, promotional materials at the stores and Facebook.
+It helps to catch more attention of the customers, trigger their potential demands and lead to sale growth.

+- (c) Strengthen the product knowledge of the store personnel in order to develop a professional and amiable brand image of Poya International: Fortify the product knowledge of the store personnel through SOP and the complete education program and make sure that the store personnel can make a detailed introduction and product recommendation whenever the customers have any question about the merchandises in order to develop a professional - and amiable brand image of Poya International.

+(d) Optimize the music in the stores in order to provide the relaxed and leisurely shopping environment to the customers:

+Avoid noisy broadcasting and peddling merchandises in the stores.
+Poya

+International provides the customers with the shopping environment with lively and relaxed music.